About this Research Topic

 This Research Topic seeks to provide a place to collate descriptions, reviews, surveys, and evaluations of publicly available physiological datasets recorded during training and evaluation of BCI systems from leading BCI research labs around the world.
 This will allow further use of these datasets in development of future BCI systems and encourage high quality and rapid continual development of BCI systems by providing multiple datasets upon which new methods may be rigorously evaluated and compared.

 This collection of articles also seeks to provide a platform for new scientific publications, literature reviews, and any other article types related to the availability and use of public datasets in BCI research.

-Additionally, we will also provide a central web repository to host all the associated datasets in a single, accessible, location.
+community.
 Thus, our Research Topic will provide a collated collection of BCI datasets and their descriptions as a resource for future BCI developers.

 Keywords: Brain-computer interfaces, Brain-machine interfaces, Open access data, EEG, EMG, fMRI, ECoG, MEG, fNIRS, Spike train recordings

 Important Note: All contributions to this Research Topic must be within the scope of the section and journal to which they are submitted, as defined in their mission statements.
 Frontiers reserves the right to guide an out-of-scope manuscript to a more suitable section or journal at any stage of peer review.